darrenks/nibbles/docs/tutorial_basics.md

 	6

 Keep in mind that these are DeBruijn indices too!
 So after you start using functions they will shift.
-It can be hard to keep track of what DeBruijn index corresponds to what, so you can always use `ct` anywhere to see **c**ontext **t**ypes.
+It can be hard to keep track of what DeBruijn index corresponds to what, so you can always use `ct` anywhere to see **c**ontext **t**ypes and info.

 ## Arg Input